Up to 50% off sofas & mattresses — limited‑time deals.

 • Fluff the seat and back cushions every couple of days to keep the silhouette looking intentional

-• Rotate the seat cushions (swap left/right) to even out your favorite spot
+• Rotate the seat cushions left to right to even out your favorite spot

 • Use one square cushion as dedicated lumbar support for laptop sessions

-• Add a soft tray on the armrest if you regularly park drinks there
+• Add a soft tray on the armrest if you regularly set drinks there

-• Blot spills immediately, then wipe gently—don’t grind liquid into the weave
+• Blot spills right away, then wipe gently instead of grinding liquid into the weave

-• Vacuum with an upholstery attachment weekly to prevent grit from dulling the fabric
+• Vacuum weekly with an upholstery attachment to keep grit out of the fabric

-• Keep it out of direct sun if possible to reduce uneven fading over time
+• Keep it out of direct sun when you can to reduce uneven fading over time

-• Measure doorways and tight turns before delivery; plan the unboxing route
+• Measure doorways and tight turns before delivery and plan the unboxing route

-• If you’re heat-sensitive, keep a breathable throw handy for long sits
+• If you run warm, keep a breathable throw nearby for longer sits

 FAQs